primefaces/primefaces/docs/12_0_0/components/filedownload.md

 ## ContentDisposition
 On regular (non-AJAX) downloads, by default, content is displayed as an `attachment` with a download dialog box, another alternative is the `inline` mode, in this case browser will try to open the file internally without a prompt.
-Note that content disposition is not part of the http standard although it is widely implemented.
+Note that content disposition is not part of the http standard, although it is widely implemented.

 ## Monitor Status
 When fileDownload is used without AJAX, ajaxStatus cannot apply.
 Still PrimeFaces provides a feature to monitor file downloads via client side `monitorDownload(startFunction, endFunction)` method.
-Example below displays a modal dialog when dowload begins and hides it on complete.
+Example below displays a modal dialog when download begins and hides it on complete.

 ```js
 <script type="text/javascript">